Recent Theoretical Advances in Non-Convex Optimization: First-Order Methods under Additional Assumptions

 The Polyak--Łojasiewicz condition is naturally satisfied for the problems of solving nonlinear systems of equalities $g(x)=0$, where $g(x)$ is a vector-valued function.
 This problem can be equivalently reformulated as

 Assuming that, for all $x \in \R^n$

 where $J_g(x)$ is the Jacobian matrix of $g(x)$, one can show that

 which is exactly the Polyak--Łojasiewicz condition since $g(x^*)=0$.
 An extensive \eduard{survey} of first-order optimization methods under this condition, as well as its relationship with other classes of functions, can be found in \cite{karimi2016linear}.
-An interesting example of the emergence of PŁ condition in Linear Feedback Control theory was recently described in \cite{fatkhullin2020optimizing}.
+An interesting example of the emergence of PŁ condition in Linear Feedback Control theory was recently described in \cite{fatkhullin2020optimizing} and in over-parameterized deep learning in \cite{belkin2021fit}.

 Next, consider the convergence of gradient descent under the PŁ condition in terms of relative accuracy $\widetilde{\nabla} f(x)$

 where $\alpha \in [0,1)$.
 Let the stepsize $h$ in gradient descent

 be computed using the following formula: